3 mins read

 5. Create a "Free Fun" List.

-If you're looking for something fun to do, here are a few budget-free options:
+If you're looking for something fun to deal with your mental health conditions, here are a few budget-free options:

 • Search online for free and local events.